 1. Brome Adjustable Bird Feeder

-RoxResin makes up this best bird feeder, and this is a durable choice that resists chewing and breaking down in different weather conditions.
+RoxResin makes up this option, and this is a durable choice that resists chewing and breaking down in different weather conditions.
 This feeder has a cardinal ring attached to it that works to lure Northern Cardinals into your backyard.
-The seed ventilation system ensures that all of your bird feed stays fresh for days at a time.
+The seed ventilation system ensures that all of your bird feed such as sunflower seeds stays fresh for days at a time.
 It’s waterproof, and this makes it a nice option for winter use as well as during the summer.
 It’s available in four different styles as well.

 - Suitable for use all year round